lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/02 Of Gods and Fiends/Of Gods and Fiends.md

 					<div class="grid left">
 						<div class="box  def-note">
 							<div class="callout-title"> <div class="callout-title-inner"> Vampirism </div> </div>
 							<p> Vampirism is not a curse, but in fact a blood disease.
-Parasites within the blood kill the body, but keep the host and it's brain functions alive.
-Vampires have to drink blood, cause the parasites need fresh blood to maintain the system they created.
-How insane a vampire is, is due to its force of will, and ability to not let its brain fully be controlled by the parasites.
-A completely feral vampire would have had its mind consumed by the parasites.
-There is a fine balance between how much a parasite has taken over, and how much power a vampire has. </p>
+Parasites within the blood kill the body, but keep the host's brain functions alive.
+Vampires have to drink blood, cause the parasites need fresh blood to maintain this system.
+The vampire's sanity is dependant on the host's original force of will.
+It is not guaranteed that the parasites will consume the host's sentience.</p>
-							<p> Some vampire clans use this to their advantage.
-They steal babies and toddlers, turn them, and see if at the young age, they are able to resist the parasites.
-If the child is feral, they kill them.
-They then spend the next few centuries "training" the child with a series of situations in which the parasite, in a lasp of control, could take over.
-They want the child to be as powerful as possible, but still with control.
-This is what happened to <b>Anaia.</b></p>
+							<p>In order to be turned, a new host needs their blood to come in contact with a vampire's.
+Parasites work as a hive mind, so the new vampire would naturally be inclined to follow and protect whomstever turned them.
+Some vampire clans purposely turn young children, in order to groom them into doing their dirty work.
+If a child becomes completely feral, they will be killed and replaced.
+This is what happened to <b>Anaia.</b> </p>
+							<h2>Parasites & Golden Ichor</h2>
 							<p> The reason <b>Anaia</b> eyes turned yellow, is because in drinking <i>golden ichor</i>, she slowly replaced all of the parasitic blood inside of her.
 The parasites could not fight back against <i>golden ichor</i>.
 She was a vampire, but is now simply an undead, cause she no longer is controlled by vampiric parasites.</p>
 						</div>
 					</div>